rstreefland/personal-software/README.md

-# personal-software
+# Rhys's Personal Software

-Trying out the vibe coding trend.
+Trying out the vibe coding trend with some small utilities for myself

 - [Bin day checker](./bins)
--